Ada-Developers-Academy/core-unit-2/intermediate-sql/problem-set-intermediate-sql.md

 ##### !hint

-The database listed here has a join table `ordersProducts`.
+The database listed here has a join table `orders_products`.
 Take a look at the section in [database joins](./database-joins.md) which gives an example of a many-to-many relationship.

 ##### !end-hint

 ### !end-challenge

 <!-- ======================= END CHALLENGE ======================= -->